projectcontour/contour/design/delegation.md

 This is not possible in the DNS delegation model due to the implicit scope that surrounds the delegate.

 When considering how delegation works in Contour we must consider a blend of both the DNS delegation and file inclusion models.
-From the DNS delegation model we must take an idea of an enclosing scope; implicit restrictions which are overlayed on any configuration provided by the delegate.
+From the DNS delegation model we must take an idea of an enclosing scope; implicit restrictions which are overlaid on any configuration provided by the delegate.